AlexandreGrego/photonplatform/README.md

-#PhotonPlatform configuration and validation scripts
+#Photon Platform configuration and validation scripts

 The purpose of this repository is to help automate the initial configuration of Tenants, Projects, Quota's, Networks, Images, Clusters (Harbor and Kubernetes).
 You can modify any of the variables to fit your deployment and environment.